-The May 2019 edition of the “Out of the Blue” television magazine show from Middle Tennessee State University features conversations on MTSU’s research into potential medical benefits of hemp and marijuana, how nutrition choices can affect the aging process, and a growing — and alarming — reliance on opinions and lies to counter facts and data.
+The May 2019 edition of the “Out of the Blue” television magazine show from Middle Tennessee State University, available to watch above, features conversations on MTSU’s research into potential medical benefits of hemp and marijuana, how nutrition choices can affect the aging process, and a growing — and alarming — reliance on opinions and lies to counter facts and data.
 Join us to hear from:

 • Dr. Elliot Altman, a biology professor and the director of MTSU’s Tennessee Center for Botanical Medicine Research, who discusses our exploration of medical uses and potential health benefits of cannabis plants and the chemicals they contain.